 Total expected cash outflows are calculated by multiplying the current balance of liability products (such as accounts and deposits) and off-balance sheet commitments (such as credit and liquidity lines to customers) by the rates at which they are expected to run off or be drawn down in accordance with the aforementioned stress scenario.

-As of January 1, 2019, the minimum liquidity coverage ratio required for internationally active banks is 100%.
+The minimum liquidity coverage ratio required for internationally active banks is 100%.
 In other words, the stock of high-quality assets must be at least as large as the expected total net cash outflows over the 30-day stress period.

 NSFR, net stable funding ratio